koenrane/KR-new-site/content/do-a-cost-benefit-analysis-of-your-technology-usage.md

     - See also [Gwern’s stub](https://www.gwern.net/Music-distraction).
     - I do have Google Home, and often play nature sounds.

 - I only check LessWrong / Discord / Slack / Messenger / my text messages each Sunday at noon.

-  - I write blogposts before then, and I won’t check their reception until the next week (I used to nervously refresh).
+  - I write blog posts before then, and I won’t check their reception until the next week (I used to nervously refresh).
   - I’ve also adblocked the karma elements of the website, because I worry too much about them.

 - As I currently see it, I’m only logging in to the newsfeed part of Facebook two more times: To share this blog post, and after I receive my PhD.

   - After that, I’ll check its event page weekly, while blocking the notifications / other clutter FB tries to throw at me.
 This should take less than 10 minutes each week.
   - Here’s how to use FB more peacefully:

     - Install [FBPurity](https://www.fbpurity.com/); you can save time by importing my settings [here](https://pastebin.com/raw/KsqhsXjD).
     - Use UBlock Origin to get rid of the rest; here is my [element blocking list](https://pastebin.com/raw/9BhyqYpK) for Facebook.
       - (I also hide the chat sidebar on the main page, which is a FB option)

   - I could also check a favorite page once a week (with the chat and comment elements blocked), if I need more memes in my bloodstream.
   - In combination with a monthly Messenger checkin, I’ve extracted my main benefits from Facebook, at a cost of at most 50 minutes each month, instead of 50 minutes each day!
-    - Again, I _**don’t recommend**_** **doing small fixes like “just hide some FB elements.”
-These fixes **don’t work** for most people.
+    - Again, I _**don’t recommend**_\*\* **doing small fixes like “just hide some FB elements.”
+These fixes **don’t work\*\* for most people.
 This advice is aimed at post-declutter usage, which unfolds from your informed cost-benefit analysis.

 ![](https://assets.turntrout.com/static/images/posts/d32796158700c20215c248c4a535664223c89bdddc3c874c.avif)
 <br/>Figure: Here’s what my FB news feed looks like now. 😌

 - For news, I purchased a digital+print subscription to _~The Economist~_.[^econ] Once a month, I can choose to read the four issues for an hour or two.

   - I don’t need to read more than that.
 I can read about candidates before an election, and there isn’t much else that’s decision-relevant.
 If e.g. AI dynamics heat up and geopolitical understanding becomes more important, I’ll tackle that deliberately.
   - Looking back at my life, I see how often I’ve been hijacked by news websites.
 It makes me sick.
     [^econ]: I no longer recommend _The Economist._ Their cancellation process is scummy.
 Avoid the defectors.

 - I’m basically not going to text anymore.
 I used to check it so, so often.

   - This was hard at first.
 One of my partners strongly prefers texting, and I liked texting her, and missed her a lot.
 With additional thought, we discovered that she really just wanted to asynchronously send me updates on how her day was going.
 I said she could text me as much as she wanted—but I’d read them during our next phone call.

 - I can watch movies and play video games if I’ve planned it out at least a few hours in advance.
 - I can check Reddit for specific question/answer threads.
 - I can check Twitter if I plan the session out in detail one day in advance.

   - Twitter is toxic for me, even though I originally made an account to promote an alignment paper and only subscribed to AI/math accounts.

 - My phone will still be in black and white and warm color temperature, to make it even less engaging compared to the rest of my world.
 - I _never ever use my phone on the toilet.
 Ever._ This has served me well and seems like a pure win.

+[^1]:
-[^1]: This is only a sufficient condition; the app need not be the child of a billion-dollar company.
+    This is only a sufficient condition; the app need not be the child of a billion-dollar company.
 For example, I oft ragebaited myself about the culture war via _Marginal Revolution_ and _Hacker News_.
 I even tend to get anxious about _LessWrong_ usage, and I know that the team deliberately refrained from attention-hacks like red notifications.

     Even while using my Notion to edit this post and supervise research, I saw a red “5 notifications” marker, which gave me an overwhelming urge to _see what the notifications are_.
 With great effort, I ignored the impulse, and deleted the element with my adblocker.

 [^2]: I just now picked up my phone and stared at it blankly.
 One month later.
 Yuck.
 [^3]: Limit \$300 total.